+Corequisite: HMV 0700.
 This course is a study of worldwide travel destinations in terms of location, culture, and physical characteristics.
 Emphasizing itinerary planning, students will examine economic conditions, environmental conditions, attractions, accommodations, and transportation.
 Tourism facilities, seasonal events, historical and artistic displays will be specified.
-Students must also complete HFT 0150, Travel Agency Operations to receive Travel Agent Operations certificate.